 With its 13 student nations, student life at Uppsala is something quite special in Sweden, and the nations are the core of Uppsala University’s student life.
 Become a member to get access to pubs, lunch cafeterias, libraries, formal balls, clubs, and theatre, music and sports activities.

 The student nations were established in the 17th century and ever since have served as a second home for Uppsala University students.
-At a nation, you can have a coffee and read the newspapers from your home town, study, borrow books from the nation’s library, or play and sing in one of the many student choirs and orchestras.
+At a nation, you can have a coffee, study, borrow books from the nation’s library, or play and sing in one of the many student choirs and orchestras.
 You can also go to the nation’s pubs or dance at the nation’s clubs.
 Or what about writing for the nation’s newspaper?

 What is a student nation?
 In a nutshell, it’s a place students can go to study and spend time on a variety of activities.
 If you want, you can even get involved in the running of the nation you choose to join.

-If you are a student at another university but would like access to the nations, you can take out a temporary nation membership.
+If you are not a member of a student nation or are a student at another university and would like access to the nations, you can take out a temporary nation membership.
 You will then be issued with a guest card.
-Temporary memberships are sold at the office in the entrance hall of the Uppsala Student Union building.
+Temporary memberships are sold at the student nations and at the office in the entrance hall of the Uppsala Student Union building in Uppsala.
 The Kuratorskonventet (Curators Committee) will then issue a guest card for you.

 Being active in a nation